Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

   - Components
     - CameraView has been added.
     - CanvasView for custom drawing has been added.
-    - Navigator, Page and AppBar have been added.
+    - Navigator, Page, and AppBar have been added.
-    - TabView and its related classes, TabBar, TabContent, TabButton and TabButtonGroup have been added.
+    - TabView and its related classes, TabBar, TabContent, TabButton, and TabButtonGroup have been added.
     - Dialog and AlertDialog have been added.
     - Picker has been added.
     - CollectionView has been added.